Crookedwood: Geography

 Similar to Lough Lene, in Collinstown, the nearby Lough Derravaragh fishing interests are also promoted by the Crookedwood community.

 Transport

+Local Link route 818 provides several services a day (not Sundays) to Mullingar, Castlepollard, Collinstown and other wayside locations.

-Bus Éireann route 447 provides a link to Mullingar on Thursdays only.
+Bus Éireann route 447 provides a link to Mullingar and Finnea on Thursdays only.

-The nearest rail service can be accessed at Mullingar railway station approximately 11km distant.
+The nearest rail service can be accessed at Mullingar railway station approximately 11 km distant.

 Sport

 The local hurling club, Crookedwood G.A.A, play in the Senior B division of the Westmeath hurling championship.